Skip to content

 • Welcome screen Import tab -- accepts a .json file and creates a new theme.
 Unique ID assigned, optional fields default gracefully.

 • Theme Settings dialog Import -- accepts a .json file and replaces all settings in the current theme while keeping the existing theme name.
-All tabs (Interactions, Contexts, Modes, Entities) now use the same unified import UX as the Palette: radio card theme selection, per-item checkboxes for selective import, and a "Load theme file (.json)" button that adds to the list.
+All tabs (Interactions, Conditions, Modes, Entities) use the same unified import UX as the Palette: radio card theme selection, per-item checkboxes for selective import, and a "Load theme file (.json)" button that adds to the list.
 Entities import is always "replace" (no merge option) and is labeled "Import entity settings".
 Entity types show readable category names (Surfaces, Containers, Content, Scrims) instead of internal types (level, frame, top-layer, overlay).

 • Import Colors dialog -- a dedicated dialog for importing colors into an existing theme.
 Three tabs: